 The School of Surveying offers a four year full-time course and a seven year part-time course both leading to the degree of Bachelor of Surveying.
-The degree can also be attained through a combination of part-time and full-time study.
+The degree is divided into eight parts of one session each and can also be attained through a combination of part-time and full-time study.
+Part 7 comprises professional training and a survey camp.

 The course is designed to provide the appropriate academic training for a professional surveyor working in any of the many branches of surveying.
 Since these branches cover a wide range, the course is broad in its scope.
 First and second years are concerned mainly with the basic sciences, but the basic surveying subjects are also included.
 In the third year the major surveying subjects appear: geodesy, photogrammetry, astronomy and land studies.
 With the addition of some elective courses these are continued into fourth year.
-The graduate can take up cadastral or property surveying, engineering surveying, geodetic surveying, photogrammetry, cartography or hydrographic surveying.
+The graduate can take up cadastral or property surveying, engineering surveying, geodetic surveying.
 The course is also an appropriate first qualification for those wishing to specialize in astronomy, satellite geodesy, geodynamics, computing and systems analysis, town and regional planning, land and resources development or environmental sciences.